The Full Circle

-"The Full Circle" is the fifteenth episode of the first season of Space: 1999.
-The screenplay was written by Jesse Lasky, Jnr and Pat Silver; the director was Bob Kellett.
+"The Full Circle" is the 12th episode of the first season of Space: 1999.
+The screenplay was written by Jesse L. Lasky Jr. and Pat Silver; the director was Bob Kellett.
 The final shooting script is dated 17 September 1974.
 Live-action filming took place Tuesday 24 September 1974 through Tuesday 8 October 1974.
+The episode was first broadcast on 29 September 1975 in Australia and 11 December 1975 in the UK.

 Plot

 An Eagle crew fail to return from a survey mission to a forest planet codenamed "Retha" (an anagram for Earth).
 The ship is flown back to Moonbase Alpha by remote control.
 Its only occupant is a dead humanoid who resembles a caveman.
 The incident reduces the Alphans' chances of colonising Retha before the Moon travels out of range.

 Commander John Koenig and Captain Carter lead two Eagles in a rescue mission.
 Landing where the survey team set down, Koenig and Dr Russell's crew follow their trail into a ravine containing a wall of mist.
 As night falls, neither Carter nor Moonbase can raise Koenig's team.
 Carter lands and he and crewmate Sandra Benes prepare to look for their comrades in the morning.
 At dawn, however, Carter leaves on his own without waking Benes.
 He is caught in a trap and knocked unconscious by more cavemen, who abduct Benes.
 Recovering, Carter returns to the landing site as a third Eagle, carrying Professor Bergman and David Kano, arrives to investigate the loss of contact.

 Benes' kidnappers take her to their tribe's caves.
 She catches the eye of the chief, who takes her for himself over the protests of his wife.
 Underneath their weathered faces, rotten teeth and unkempt hair, the chief and his wife look just like Koenig and Russell.
 Benes is made to swap her tunic for a leopard skin.
 The chief attempts to seduce her, but she knocks him out with a rock to the head and flees the caves.
 The wife orders the other tribespeople to hunt Benes down.